The Chaos Engine

 |Publisher: Renegade Software (US), Spectrum HoloByte (US), MicroProse (Europe)|

 |Developer: The Bitmap Brothers|

 |Sound driver: Graftgold custom|

 The Chaos Engine is a 1993 top-down run-and-gun game developed by The Bitmap Brothers for the Commodore Amiga and subsequently ported to a variety of platforms, including the SNES and Sega Mega Drive.
-It was published by Microprose in Europe and Spectrum HoloByte in the US, where the game was renamed Soldiers of Fortune and a character changed slightly.
+It was published by Microprose in Europe and Spectrum HoloByte in the US, where the game was renamed Soldiers of Fortune (a romanticized, now obsolete term for "mercenary") and a character name and background changed slightly.